-Has trained Olympic gold medalist and world-record holder Katie Ledecky for the last 5 years
+Trained Olympic gold medalist and world record holder Katie Ledecky for the 4 years leading up to the 2016 Rio Olympic Games

 The Fitter and Faster Swim Tour Presented by SwimOutlet.com doesn’t just allow young athletes to learn directly from elite athletes.
 It also puts them in a position to improve their agility and strength under the watch of the athletic trainers who’ve help guide their swimming heroes to the Olympic podium and develop them tools for staying injury-free.